Geillis Duncan: Arrest and torture

 This wrongful accusation resulted in Duncan's arrest in 1589.
 Seton took it upon himself to investigate and, with the help of others, illegally tortured her.
 This involved the use of pilliwinks (thumbscrews) on her fingers to gradually crush them and binding a rope and around her head and gradually crushing it by wrenching.
 Despite this torment, Duncan would not confess to anything.

 Seton then set about to look for the devil's mark on her.
 Duncan was stripped naked, shaved and subjected to an invasive full body examination.
 Eventually, he found the "enemy's mark" in the fore part of her throat.
-Duncan had endured sleep deprivation, isolation and a cruel and sustained torture by this point.
-She broke.

-She confessed and was forced to name other "witches" before being moved to spend a year in the Old Tolbooth prison.
+Having endured sleep deprivation, isolation and a cruel and sustained torture, Duncan confessed to the charges against her.
+She was forced to name other "witches" before being moved to spend a year in the Old Tolbooth prison.

 Seton was watchful for potential witches meeting in East Lothian who might attack him.
 Through Duncan's confession he came to believe that there may be a plot to cause a storm to stop Anne of Denmark's voyage to Scotland to marry King James VI.
-Duncan told Seton there had been a witches meeting, attended by over 200, and held at the Auld Kirk of North Berwick on Halloween.
-The Devil had been present.
-As recent historians explain, "The accused women, like most Scots of the time, would have been well aware of James's marriage and the politics of the court.
+Duncan told Seton there had been a witches meeting held at the Auld Kirk of North Berwick on Halloween attended by over 200, including the Devil himself.
+As modern historians Lawrence Normand and Gareth Roberts explain, "The accused women, like most Scots of the time, would have been well aware of James's marriage and the politics of the court.
 Indeed, if we are to believe the pre-trial examinations, Geillis Duncan deponed in January 1591 that Agnes Sampson had said 'Now the king is going to f[etch?] his wife but I shall be there before them'.
 Whatever this cryptic statement meant, it shows the king's doings were the subject of common talk".

 Agnes Sampson, another of the accused witches, in one of her confessions, described Geillis Duncan as leading a dance Cummer, go ye before to the tune Gyllatripes, at the Auld Kirk of North Berwick playing a "small trump" or Jew's Harp.
 James VI is said to have interviewed her in person and listened to her playing the mouth harp and singing.